johnsusek/praeco/README.md

 ## Manual/Dev installation

-NOTE: If you're just interested in developing Praeco UI features locally (and not changing ElastAlert 2 or the api), you can skip right to Praeco setup and just run the internal Elastalert server with `docker-compose up elastalert-server` .
+NOTE: If you're just interested in developing Praeco UI features locally (and not changing ElastAlert 2 or the api), you can skip right to Praeco setup and just run the internal ElastAlert Server with `docker-compose up elastalert-server` .

 ---